r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

       To conduct this kind of tests (In powershell) we need to allow the execution of powershell scripts.
                  1º - Start Windows PowerShell with the "Run as Administrator" option.
-                 2º - Execute the follow in terminal: set-executionpolicy remotesigned
+                 2º - Execute the follow in terminal: set-executionpolicy remotesigned 3º - To revert group policy to default: set-executionpolicy restricted

 **Bad character sellection** [ batch escape character -used- in powershell interpreter ]